-- The web server must need to answer the every HTTP requests with an error message.
+- The web server must need to answer every HTTP request with an error message.

-HTTP server is the responsible one for processing and answering the incoming requests on a web server.
+The HTTP server is a responsible one for processing and answering the incoming requests on a web server.

-- On receiving a request, hyper text transfer protocol server first checks whether the requested URL matches to the existing file or not.
+- On receiving a request, the hypertext transfer protocol server first checks whether the requested URL matches the existing file or not.

 - If the URL matches the existing file, the web server sends the file content back to the browser and builds the necessary file.

 - In case, if nothing doesn’t work, the webserver returns an error message to the browser and commonly shows the message of 404 not found.

 There are a lot many application servers and it’s not an easy task to choose the best one amongst all.
 Some application server caters to specific website types and categories such as blogs, wikis, e-shops or CMSs (content management systems).
 If you are seeking to build a dynamic website, give extra time to select the best tool that fits your needs.
 Unless one does not wants to learn about server programming, no one can be able to build their own application server.